 - help you to make realistic plans for your retirement.

-Protect yourself from potential scams and make sure you understand the details of any investments that you make.
+Protect yourself from potential scams and make sure you understand the details of any investment that you make.

-The Chief Executives of the Authority and the PFS have issued statements which set out why they believe that the campaign is important:
+In 2018 the Chief Executives of the FSA and the PFS issued statements which set out their belief in the importance of the campaign.

 More details about the PFS can be found on their website www.thepfs.org The PFS consumer focused website can be found at www.thepfs.org/yourmoney - you should note that the specific details on the website are based upon UK legislation.